Deducteam/lambdapi/doc/options.rst

 **Remark on search:**

 The command ``search`` takes as argument a query and runs it against the index file ``~/.LPSearch.db``.
 It is also possible to normalize terms in the query wrt some rules by using ``--rules`` options.
 It is advised to use the same set of rules previously used during indexing.
-It is also possible to pass via ``--require`` a file to be required and opened before performing the query, e.g. to specify implicit arguments for symbols.
+It is also possible to pass via ``--require`` files to be required and opened before performing the query, e.g. to specify implicit arguments for symbols.
 See :doc:`query_language` for the specification of the query language.

 **Common flags:**